mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 Thi nodded, understanding my curiosity was for hae health.
 The bandage stuck well to hae skin, but I managed to peel a bit of it and saw only a mild scar.
 A swell of coruscating blue dots lie directly underneath.

 "Well, go on," thi said, gesturing to the bandage.
 Slowly, I peeled it away to reveal the entire scar.
-Somehow, one could tell that it had healed quickly; the skin seemed to grow at different rates, leaving a misshapen, jagged crevasse of young hydroderm.
-Around the old scar were older ones, some small, some large.
-There were far more than I could count in the moment before thi closed hae robes.
+I could see that it had healed quickly, with different areas growing at different rates, leaving a misshapen, jagged patchwork of tissue.
+Around the old scar were older ones, some small, some large; far more than I could count in the moment before thi closed hae robes.

 "Come now.
 Let's get you back to Ulukoma," thi said.